motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Added the ability to merge cells with common events.
+* Added the ability to set vertical alignment in the table.
+* Added the ability to set custom CSS class for table shortcode.
+* Added the ability to hide filter control on the top of the table.
+* Bug fix: fixed the issue when table ID didn't output on the site.

 = 2.1.2 =
 * Bug fix: fixed the issue when plugin overrides default archive template.
 * Bug fix: fixed the issue in upcoming events widget when events were not sorted by days.

 = 2.1.1 =
 * Bug fix: fixed the issue with shortcode tempalte